Commonly Treated Disorders

 Borderline Personality Disorder

-Borderline Personality Disorder (BPD) is an often misunderstood, serious mental illness characterized by pervasive instability in moods, interpersonal relationships, self image and behavior.
-It is a disorder of emotional dysregulation.
+Borderline Personality Disorder (BPD) is a severe mental illness characterized by pervasive instability in moods, interpersonal relationships, self-image and behavior.
+It’s a disorder of emotional dysregulation that’s often misunderstood.
 This instability often disrupts family and work, long-term planning and the individual’s sense of self-identity.
 While less well known than schizophrenia or bipolar disorder (manic-depressive illness), BPD is just as common, affecting between 1-2 percent of the general population.

-The disorder, characterized by intense emotions, self-harming acts and stormy interpersonal relationships, was officially recognized in 1980 and given the name Borderline Personality Disorder.
-It was thought to occur on the border between psychotic and neurotic behavior.
-This is no longer considered a relevant analysis and the term itself, with its stigmatizing negative associations, has made diagnosing BPD problematic.
-The complex symptoms of the disorder often make patients difficult to treat and therefore may evoke feelings of anger and frustration in professionals trying to help, with the result that many professionals are often unwilling to make the diagnosis or treat persons with these symptoms.
+The disorder is characterized by intense emotions, self-harming acts and stormy interpersonal relationships.
+The complex symptoms of the disorder often make patients challenging to treat and may evoke feelings of anger and frustration in professionals trying to help.
+The result is that many professionals are often unwilling to make the diagnosis or treat persons with these symptoms.
 These problems have been aggravated by the lack of appropriate insurance coverage for the extended psychosocial treatments that BPD usually requires.
 Nevertheless, there has been much progress and success in the past 25 years in the understanding of and specialized treatment for BPD.
 It is, in fact, a diagnosis that has a lot of hope for recovery.
-To read more, click here.

 Post-Traumatic Stress Disorder

 PTSD can affect many different people, from survivors of rape and survivors of natural disasters to military service men and women.
-Roughly 10 percent of women and 5 percent of men are diagnosed with PTSD in their lifetimes, and many others will experience some adverse effects from trauma at some point in their lives.
-To read more, click here.
+Roughly 10 percent of women and 5 percent of men are diagnosed with PTSD in their lifetimes and many others will experience some adverse effects from trauma at some point in their lives.